 “Well done agent P see you once I give you a new mission to complete but for now goodbye!”
 Major Monogram said happily.

-“You’re welcome boss ” Jeremy said feeling satisfied.
+“You’re welcome boss ” Jamie said feeling satisfied.

 Simplifying like terms

 Expressions can be simplified by adding like terms together.
 Although you can add apples together, you can’t add an apple and an orange together.